Arunjenson/Arunjenson/README.md

 ## I'm a Front-end Developer

-- 🔭 Front-end Dev at SurveySparrow
+- 🔭 Senior Front-end Dev at SurveySparrow
-- remote Software Developer Intern at Stige
-- 🥅 2023 Goals: Trying To Be a Better Human
+- 🥅 2024 Goals: Trying To Be a Better Human
 - ⚡ Love To Travel
 - 😻 Music Lover